natural-harmonia-gropius/hdr-toys/README.md

 - Dolby Vision Profile 5 is not tagged as HDR, so it wouldn't activate any auto-profile.
 - Don't set target-peak, icc-profile...
   Make sure there are **no** built-in tone map, gamut map, 3DLUT... in "Frame Timings" page.
 - If you are not using a BT.709 display, replace all gamut-mapping/\* with `gamut-mapping/clip_custom.glsl`.
-Then set `to` in clip_custom.glsl to match your display.
+  Then change `#define to *` to match your display.

 ## Detailed information